marcelswrld/crisis-resource-housing-system/README.md

 ---

 ## **Inspiration**

-This project draws inspiration from Airbnb's **Airbnb.org**, which has provided housing for over 100,000 people during crises.
-By simplifying the management of housing and donation resources, this project aims to help non-profits, shelters, and local authorities provide **faster assistance** during emergencies.
+This project draws inspiration from **Airbnb.org**, a non-profit initiative launched by Airbnb in December 2020.
+Airbnb.org builds on a history of connecting people in times of crisis to safe, comfortable places to stay.
+It began in 2012 when an Airbnb Host, Shell, offered her home for free to those impacted by Hurricane Sandy in New York City.
+Since then, Airbnb and Airbnb.org have helped provide housing for over **100,000 people** during hurricanes, wildfires, refugee crises, and a global pandemic.

-The project is built to handle scalability, enabling thousands of listings and donations while ensuring data integrity and efficient resource allocation.
+By simplifying the management of housing and donation resources, this project aims to empower **non-profits, shelters, and local authorities** to provide faster and more effective assistance during emergencies.
+The system is designed to scale efficiently, supporting thousands of housing listings and resource donations while maintaining data integrity and optimizing resource allocation.

 ---
 ## **Features**